ihmeuw-msca/xspline/README.rst

 XSpline
 =======

-Advanced spline packages the provides spline bases, their derivatives and integrals.
+Advanced spline package that provides b-spline bases, their derivatives and integrals.